lampenny/squirrl/README.md

 # Squirrl

-A personal finance & planning app created with React, NextJS and TypeScript.
+A personal finance dashboard created with React, NextJS and TypeScript.

 ## Getting Started